Kaavalan-Limited/docs/README.md

 ---
 ## Browser Extensions

 We have passionately designed our Extension  to easily perform IP lookup, URL lookup, Domain lookup, and Blacklist lookup with CyberCheck360's advanced Threat Intelligence platform.
-By simply highlighting text, you can instantly extract and analyse IP addresses, domains, and URLs for rapid threat intelligence and insights.
+By simply highlighting text, you can instantly extract and analyze IP addresses, domains, and URLs for rapid threat intelligence and insights.
 The platform supports informed cybersecurity decisions by integrating various vendors, allowing users to bring their own API keys and conduct extensive searches across multiple sources within a single TIP.
 Additionally, users can configure which websites have the URL scanner feature enabled.
 All settings and integrations are fully customizable in the extension's Options page, ensuring seamless threat lookup and intelligence gathering.

 We've made every effort to ensure that all configurations are self-explanatory.
 However, if you need further guidance, we've also prepared a comprehensive training video that walks you through the process step by step.
 Feel free to check it out using the link provided.